-WOMEN'S ECONOMIC STRENGTHENING PROGRAM
+WOMEN'S ECONOMIC STRENGTHENING

-Northern Uganda is in full recovery, with hope for lasting peace and reconciliation are spreading; what is needed now is a comprehensive support package, including access to clean water and sanitation, health services and education.
-This is where VacNet and Women’s Global Empowerment Fund are impacting the community by providing an opportunity for sustainable human development.
+Northern Uganda is in full recovery, with hope for lasting peace and reconciliation are spreading; what is needed now is a comprehensive support package, including access to clean water and sanitation, health services, and education.
+This is where Volunteer Action Network are impacting the community by providing an opportunity for sustainable human development.
 The women in our program are leading in their villages and communities, feeding their children, and creating viable businesses;

 Through our microloans program, you can connect with hardworking female entrepreneurs who are waiting to realize their dream of building or expanding a successful business.
 A small loan is all they need.
 Even better, when the loan is paid off, your donated funds are recycled again and again to help more people and make a bigger impact.